 Comparative Medicine Unit

-The Comparative Medicine Unit (CMU) is a centralized 41,000-square-foot secured facility located on the University campus.
-It provides animal care services in support of the research and teaching programs at Northeast Ohio Medical University.
-The facility can accommodate a broad range of laboratory animal species in a safe and secure environment.
-A disaster plan has been developed to assure appropriate animal care during emergencies.
+The Comparative Medicine Unit (CMU) is a 41,000-square-foot animal-care facility that supports the University’s research and teaching programs.
+The unit houses a broad range of laboratory animals in a safe and secure environment.
+The facility has a disaster plan in place to ensure the safety of animals during emergencies.

 The institution has an Animal Welfare Assurance on file with the Office of Laboratory Animal Welfare (OLAW) and is registered as a research facility with the United States Department of Agriculture (USDA).

 The CMU participates in the highly regarded voluntary accreditation program offered by the Association for Assessment and Accreditation of Laboratory Animal Care (AAALAC) International.
 The CMU has been fully accredited by AAALAC since 1982.
 The CMU was again awarded Continued FULL accreditation status by AAALAC, International on November 24, 2020.